 Webdock is a small Danish cloud provider with cheap VPS solutions.
 I have already written a review about Webdock, so I won’t go into detail here.

-Webdock is an ideal choice for casual users as well as for developers, since it operates its own data center in Denmark.
+Webdock is an ideal choice for both casual users and developers, as it operates its own data center in Denmark.
 For this reason, most global users don’t tend to host serious projects on their servers.

 With Webdock, you can build custom virtual private servers.
 It is a helpful option because you can specify which server resources you require.
 It’s up to you whether you want Epyc or Xeon.
 Epyc VPSs are more effective, but expensive than Xeon.